 Acoustic Guitar Price

-How much you will need to spend on a guitar will depend largely on your experience level.
+How much you will need to spend on a guitar will depend largely on your experience level (Also consider is fret leveling worth it?).
 There is no point breaking the bank when buying your first guitar because you might not stick with it.
 It also doesn’t make much sense to buy a cheap guitar if you have been playing for years since, at that point, you are likely to continue playing the guitar for many years to come.

 Here is a brief guide to the price you should expect to pay depending on your experience: